-Just over a year ago, the U.S. Food and Drug Administration approved the use of chimeric antigen receptor T-cell (CAR-T) therapy for the treatment of relapsed or refractory pediatric and young adult patients with B-cell acute lymphoblastic leukemia (ALL).
-The therapy, referred to as CTL019 (or tisagenlecleucel) but now marketed by Novartis as Kymriah, reprograms the patient’s own T cells to locate and kill B cells that have the protein CD19 on their surface.
-FDA approval was the result of five years of clinical trials supervised by lead investigator Stephan Grupp, MD, PhD, Chief of the Cellular Therapy and Transplant Section and Director of the Cancer Immunotherapy Program at Children’s Hospital of Philadelphia (CHOP).
+On Aug.
+30, 2017, the U.S. Food and Drug Administration approved the use of chimeric antigen receptor T cell (CAR-T) therapy for the treatment of relapsed or refractory pediatric and young adult patients with B-cell acute lymphoblastic leukemia (ALL).
+As the first-ever cell therapy to win FDA approval, Kymriah® (tisagenlecleucel, Novartis) is a CD19-targeted CAR-T therapy, and its approval was the result of five years of clinical trials supervised by lead investigator Stephan Grupp, MD, PhD, Director of the Cancer Immunotherapy Program at Children’s Hospital of Philadelphia (CHOP).

-Shannon Maude, MD, PhD, is evaluating an alternative, humanized CD19 CAR-T product, referred to as huCART19 or CTL119.
+Shannon Maude, MD, PhD, is conducting a pilot study to evaluate an alternative, humanized CD19 CAR-T product, referred to as huCART19 or CTL119.
 This CAR is being studied for retreatment in patients with CD19+ leukemia or lymphoma that was previously treated with cell therapy, as well as first CAR therapy for relapsed ALL.
-Phase 1, almost complete, has revealed promising data.
-Phase 2 of the trial will open soon at CHOP.

-In addition, CHOP is designing trials to define other ALL populations that may benefit from CD19 CAR therapy, such as CNS ALL and patients with Down syndrome.
-The latter experience an increased incidence of ALL, higher frequency of adverse effects to chemotherapy and inferior probability of survival.
+In addition, CHOP is designing trials to define other ALL populations that may benefit from CD19 CAR therapy, such as those with CNS relapses and patients with Down syndrome and relapsed ALL, among others.

 Researchers are also working on developing new therapies that reprogram a patient’s own immune system cells to kill other types of cancer besides blood cancers.
 So far, solid tumors have generally resisted CAR-T cells.
-For patients with unresectable, metastatic, or recurrent synovial sarcoma — a rare form of soft tissue cancer — CHOP has participated in trials testing a different kind of engineered T cell, referred to as a TCR engineered T cells.
+For patients with unresectable, metastatic or recurrent synovial sarcoma — a rare form of soft tissue cancer — CHOP is participating in trials testing a different kind of engineered T cell, referred to as a TCR engineered T cells.
 CAR-T cells are being developed for another pediatric cancer, neuroblastoma.
-In addition, the possibility is being explored that solid tumors will respond to CAR-T therapies when they are combined with another agent intended to boost T-cell function.
+In addition, the possibility is being explored that solid tumors will respond to CAR-T therapies when they are combined with another agent intended to boost T cell function.